Beebeeoii/lominus/README.md

 ## API <a name="getting-started-api">

 Lominus can also be used as an API.
-Please visit documentations (coming soon) for more details.
+Please visit [documentations](https://pkg.go.dev/github.com/beebeeoii/lominus) for more details.

 ### Example: Retrieving your modules <a name="getting-started-api-example">